wingatesv/Dr_MAML/README.md

 * * Require two data split json file: 'val.json', 'novel.json' for BCHI and PathoIDC datasets
 * The format should follow
 {"label_names": ["class0","class1",...], "image_names": ["filepath1","filepath2",...],"image_labels":[l1,l2,l3,...]}
+* For example, run `source ./get_BCHI_filelist.py` to generate json files for the BCHI dataset
 * Put these file in the same folder and change data_dir['DATASETNAME'] in configs.py to the folder path

 ## Cross-Domain Configurations